UKHomeOffice/ms-uk-local-authorities/README.md

 git push origin --tags
 ```

-3) The following steps will publish to npm, please consult this page for most up-tp-date steps.
+3) The following steps will publish to npm, please consult the following page for most up to date information.

 https://collaboration.homeoffice.gov.uk/display/CTO/Updating+a+HOF+dependency+and+consuming+it+in+your+application